Archie9010/Photo/README.md

 * [React documentation](https://reactjs.org/docs/getting-started.html)
 * The code was inspiered by PP5 Moments.
 * Post Display on landing page inspiered by Moments by Code Insitute
-* CSS Background Pattern was taken from [CSS Background Website](https://www.magicpattern.design/tools/css-backgrounds)

 * - Mentor support, guidance, tips, and key things to look out for throughout the project.

 ### **Content**

 <hr>

-* Navbar and Forms styles was taken from Bootsrap and Django
 * Pictures were downloaded from Pexele
 * All other content was written by the developer